Brisket 101: Everything You Need to Know About Beef Brisket

 How long does it take to smoke a brisket?

-Time is quite possibly the most important ingredient needed when smoking a brisket.
-It is an all-day (or all-night) task and not something to be rushed.
-While there are many ways to go about smoking a brisket, we prefer the two most common methods - the classic low and slow cook and the hot and fast method.
+Time is quite possibly the most important ingredient when smoking a brisket — it is an all-day (or all-night) task and not something to be rushed.
+The two most common methods are the classic low and slow cook (10 to 14 hours for a 15-pound brisket) and the hot and fast method (approximately 5 to 6 hours).
+For full temperature targets, timing, and step-by-step instructions for both methods, see our complete How to Smoke a Brisket guide.

 Prepare the Brisket